 DBVI works with the Department of Health and Human Services in supporting clients who in addition to having visual impairment have developmental disabilities, brain injuries, other related conditions and physical disabilities through five Centers for Medicaid and Medicare Services 1915c Waivers.
 Individuals receiving waiver services have significant disabilities and require supports and services to obtain and maintain employment.

 (1)(B).
-DBVI assists eligible individuals with disabilities to prepare for, achieve, and retain employment in competitive integrated employment.
-DBVI administers the Vocational Rehabilitation program in Maine for the Rehabilitation Services Administration (RSA) specifically for Maine citizens that are blind or visually impaired.
-A comprehensive needs assessment is required every three years and focuses on the Vocational Rehabilitation program for those that are blind and visually impaired and on the needs of individuals eligible for those services.
-The assessment is designed to answer important questions about the population eligible for DBVI services living in Maine and their vocational rehabilitation needs.
-Information gathered for the assessment will guide DBVI in its strategic plan and goal development for the years 2018 - 2020.
-Specifically, the report responds to federal regulations (34 CFR 361.29) requiring Maine’s Division for the Blind and Visually Impaired (DBVI) to jointly conduct a “comprehensive statewide assessment” with the State Rehabilitation Council (SRC) every three years that describes the rehabilitation needs of individuals with disabilities residing within the State, particularly the vocational rehabilitation needs of minorities.

 Vocational rehabilitation services to minorities with disabilities in Maine have always been a challenge to DBVI because of the state’s relatively homogeneous population and low ethnic diversity.
-According to the US Census, residents are primarily White (94.6%) with small representations of Black (1.6%), Asian (1.2%), and Native American (0.7%) individuals in certain geographical areas of the state.
-Native Americans represent a historically recognizable group and Maine has nearly 18,500 tribal members who are located both on reservations and defined land, as well as scattered across the state.
+According to the *2020* US Census, residents are primarily White (*90.8*%) with small representations of Black (*1.9*%), Asian (1.2%), and Native American (0.*6*%) individuals in certain geographical areas of the state. *According to the most recent American Community Survey, the Native American population represents approximately 8,017 individuals*.
 Tribal members are primarily located in Penobscot, Washington and Aroostook counties.
-Unemployment figures among Micmac and Maliseet tribes range from 55% to 76%.
-DBVI continues to work collaboratively with the Houlton Band of Maliseet’s, who were recently awarded a five-year Section 121 grant through 2025.
+DBVI continues to work collaboratively with the *Houlton Band of Maliseet Indians, through its Wabanaki Vocational Rehabilitation Program.
+They* were awarded a five-year Section 121 grant through 2025.

 There continues to be an increase of non-English speaking immigrants and refugees in Maine, especially in the southern part of the state.
 Those who are dealing with vision loss need costly interpreter services to benefit from available blindness rehabilitation services so that they can better access vocational rehabilitation for gaining employment in their new country.
 Consumers have identified the need to explore culturally specific service delivery models that respond to issues as they related to blindness and visual impairment.